Skip to content

 For documentation of disability guidelines that are disability specific, please review the disability guidelines on the Student Accessibility Services website or by contacting Student Accessibility Services directly.

-Step 2 – Student Accessibility Services Eligibility Determination:
+Step 2 - Eligibility Determination

-Step 3 – Intake Appointment:
+Step 3 - Meeting with Professional Staff

-Step 4 – Student/Faculty Meeting:
+Step 4 - MyAccess Walkthrough

 PLEASE NOTE: The faculty notification letter is considered a confidential student record under the Family Educational Rights and Privacy Act (FERPA).
 The student is under no obligation to disclose his or her disability.